austinhuang0131/joinmatrix/servers.md

 })
 </script>

-**Due to an ongoing spam wave, some homeservers may not be available for registration.
-Additionally, the requirement regarding matrix.org blacklists will be suspended for currently listed homeservers until Friday, February 11, 2022.**
+**The requirement regarding matrix.org blacklists will be suspended for currently listed homeservers until Friday, February 11, 2022.**

 ## List of public Matrix homeservers